Evolutionary multimodal optimization: Multimodal optimization using genetic algorithms/evolution strategies

 De Jong's crowding method, Goldberg's sharing function approach, Petrowski's clearing method, restricted mating, maintaining multiple subpopulations are some of the popular approaches that have been proposed by the community.
 The first two methods are especially well studied, however, they do not perform explicit separation into solutions belonging to different basins of attraction.

 The application of multimodal optimization within ES was not explicit for many years, and has been explored only recently.

 A niching framework utilizing derandomized ES was introduced by Shir, proposing the CMA-ES as a niching optimizer for the first time.
 The underpinning of that framework was the selection of a peak individual per subpopulation in each generation, followed by its sampling to produce the consecutive dispersion of search-points.
 The biological analogy of this machinery is an alpha-male winning all the imposed competitions and dominating thereafter its ecological niche, which then obtains all the sexual resources therein to generate its offspring.

-Recently, an evolutionary multiobjective optimization (EMO) approach was proposed, in which a suitable second objective is added to the originally single objective multimodal optimization problem, so that the multiple solutions form a weak pareto-optimal front.
-Hence, the multimodal optimization problem can be solved for its multiple solutions using an EMO algorithm.
-Improving upon their work, the same authors have made their algorithm self-adaptive, thus eliminating the need for pre-specifying the parameters.
+Shir, Emmerich and Bäck subsequently proposed adaptive niche radii and niche shapes for niching with CMA-ES, allowing the niche geometry to adapt during the evolutionary search.

 An approach that does not use any radius for separating the population into subpopulations (or species) but employs the space topology instead is proposed in.

 Finding multiple optima using genetic algorithms in a multi-modal optimization task.
 (The algorithm demonstrated in this demo is the one proposed by Deb, Saha in the multi-objective approach to multimodal optimization.)